apache/mxnet/doc/contribute.md

 git fetch upstream
 git rebase upstream/master
 ```
-* If you have multiple small commits that fixes small problems,
+* If you have multiple small commits,
   it might be good to merge them together(use git rebase then squash) into more meaningful groups.
 * Send the pull request!
   - Fix the problems reported by automatic checks
   - If you are contributing a new module, consider add a testcase in [tests](../tests)